getodk/docs/src/docs-developer-guide.rst

 .. _exclude-checks:

-Excluding inbuilt proselint checks
+Excluding built-in proselint checks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To exclude an inbuilt proselint check,
+To exclude an built-in proselint check,
 specify the check name in the check list
 in the function :py:func:`exclude_checks`
 in the file :file:`style-test.py`.